TURKS AND CAICOS ISLANDS

 (2) Every person who is charged with a criminal offence—

-(a) shall be presumed to be innocent until he or she is proved guilty according to law;
+(a)shall be presumed to be innocent until he or she is proved guilty according to law;

-(b) shall be informed promptly, in a language that he or she understands and in detail, of the nature and cause of the accusation against
+(b)shall be informed promptly, in a language that he or she understands and in detail, of the nature and cause of the accusation against

 him or her;

-(c) shall be given adequate time and facilities for the preparation of his or her defence;
+(c)shall be given adequate time and facilities for the preparation of his or her defence;

-(d) shall be permitted to defend himself or herself before the court in person or, at his or her own expense, by a legal representative of
+(d)shall be permitted to defend himself or herself before the court in person or, at his or her own expense, by a legal representative of

 his or her own choice or, when the interests of justice so require, by a legal representative at the public expense;

-(e) shall be afforded facilities to examine in person or by his or her legal representative the witnesses called by the prosecution before
+(e)shall be afforded facilities to examine in person or by his or her legal representative the witnesses called by the prosecution before

 the court, and to obtain the attendance and carry out the examination of witnesses to testify on his or her behalf before the court on

-the same conditions as those applying to witnesses called by the prosecution;
+the same conditions as those applying to witnesses called by the prosecution; and

-(f) shall be permitted to have without payment the assistance of an interpreter if he or she cannot understand or speak the language
+(f)shall be permitted to have without payment the assistance of an interpreter if he or she cannot understand or speak the language

-used at the trial of the charge; and
+used at the trial of the charge;

-and, except with his or her own consent, the trial shall not take place in his or her absence, unless he or she so conducts himself or
+and, except with his or her own consent, the trial shall not take place in his or her absence, unless he or she so behaves in the court as

-herself in the court as to render the continuance of the proceedings in his or her presence impracticable and the court has ordered him
+to render the continuance of the proceedings in his or her presence impracticable and the court has ordered him or her to be removed

-or her to be removed and the trial to proceed in his or her absence, or unless, having had reasonable notice of the hearing and of the
+and the trial to proceed in his or her absence, or unless, having had reasonable notice of the hearing and of the nature of the offence

-nature of the offence charged, he or she is voluntarily absent from the proceedings.
+charged, he or she is voluntarily absent from the proceedings.

 (3) When a person is tried for any criminal offence, the accused person or any person authorised by him or her shall, if he or she so